ninthnails/terraform-aws-camellia/examples/aws-private-cluster/README.md

 # Private Camellia Cluster Example

-Terraform example module which creates a Camellia private cluster in a AWS VPC.
+Terraform example module which creates a Camellia private cluster in an AWS VPC.
 The cluster will only be accessible
 from within the VPC.
 The management tools are publicly accessible but restricted to define set of source IP addresses.

 ## Requirements